|Cell Phone Policy|

-Since library-sponsored events take precedence, events scheduled in the Community Room may be cancelled if the room is needed for a library event.
+Since library-sponsored events take precedence, events scheduled in the LaGrange County Public Library Community Room may be cancelled if the room is needed for a library event.
 This will be done at least 4 weeks prior to the scheduled event, and library staff will contact the group representative.

 Reservation requests may be made in person or via telephone.
 No reservation will be finalized without a signed Community Room Agreement Form and payment of the required deposit.
 Any library equipment needed should be reserved when reserving the room.

 Groups using the Community Room will be expected to arrange the chairs and tables to suit their own needs.
 Library staff will not set-up the room.
-Following the meeting, all chairs must be stacked, tables wiped off and folded down, food and beverages removed, spills cleaned, trash removed to dumpster, foyer and bathrooms picked up.
+Following the meeting, all chairs must be stacked, tables wiped off and folded down, food and beverages removed, spills cleaned, trash removed, foyer and bathrooms picked up.

 The library does not assume any responsibility for the security of personal items.